🚗 Autonomous Driving¶

 -

-This paper proposes OneOcc, a vision-only panoramic semantic occupancy prediction framework for legged/humanoid robots.
-Through dual-projection fusion, dual-grid voxelization, gait displacement compensation, and a hierarchical mixture-of-experts decoder, OneOcc achieves 360° semantic scene completion using only a single panoramic camera, surpassing LiDAR baselines on both real quadruped and simulated humanoid datasets.
+OneOcc is a vision-only panoramic semantic occupancy prediction framework designed for legged/humanoid robots.
+By integrating dual-projection fusion, dual-grid voxelization, gait displacement compensation, and a hierarchical mixture-of-experts decoder, it achieves 360° semantic scene completion using only a single panoramic camera, outperforming LiDAR baselines on real-world quadruped and simulated humanoid datasets.

 - Open-Vocabulary Domain Generalization in Urban-Scene Segmentation